snhackspace/snhack.github.com/README.md

 [markdown]: http://daringfireball.net/projects/markdown/basics
 [preview markdown]: http://daringfireball.net/projects/markdown/dingus

-Once your changes are accepted, an admin will need to generate the site before they become live.
+An admin will need to accept the pull request and generate the site for your post to become live.